barumau/pandunia/engli/109_karloge.md

 **kamar safu me.**
 – The room is cleaned by me. (passive verb with postponed agent)
 **kamar safi.**
-– The room is clean. (stative verb)
+– The room is clean. (intransitive verb)

 As you can see, **-a** and **-u** indicate opposite orders of the agent and patient.